Kevin Bieksa: Vancouver Canucks (2005–2015)

 Without a no-trade clause in his contract with the Canucks and seen as an emerging offensive defencemen throughout the NHL, Bieksa was routinely the subject of trade rumours.
 In the 2009 off-season, one such trade rumour was central in a feud between general managers Mike Gillis of Vancouver and Brian Burke of the Toronto Maple Leafs.
-On a Leafs TV documentary on the 2009 NHL Entry Draft that aired in September 2009, a segment involves Burke speculating that the Canucks had offered Bieksa to the Tampa Bay Lightning in a package that included forward Alexandre Burrows and a first-round draft-choice in exchange for Tampa Bay's second-overall selection.
+On a Leafs TV documentary on the 2009 NHL entry draft that aired in September 2009, a segment involves Burke speculating that the Canucks had offered Bieksa to the Tampa Bay Lightning in a package that included forward Alexandre Burrows and a first-round draft-choice in exchange for Tampa Bay's second-overall selection.
 The documentary was immediately pulled from airing again and the Maple Leafs received a warning from the League.
 Bieksa suffered the second serious cut to his leg in three seasons in 2009–10.
 During a game against the Phoenix Coyotes on December 29, 2009, he bodychecked opposing forward Petr Průcha, whose skate cut into his left leg, above the ankle.
 It was revealed six days later that Bieksa sustained severed tendons in his ankle.
 He was sidelined for three-and-a-half months, missing 27 games.
-The injury marked the second time in three years that he missed significant time due to a skate cut on his leg.
-As a result, he was limited to 55 games, notching three goals and 22 points.
-In the last game of the regular season, he scored his first two-goal game in the NHL in a 7–3 win against the Calgary Flames on April 10, 2010.
-Playing the sixth-seeded Los Angeles Kings in the opening round of the 2010 playoffs, Bieksa scored his first NHL post-season goal in the series' sixth and deciding game.
+The injury marked the second time in three years that he missed significant time due to a lower-body skate cut.
+As a result, he was limited to 55 games, notching three goals and 19 assists for 22 points.
+In the last game of the regular season on April 10, 2010, he scored his first two-goal game in the NHL in a 7–3 win against the Calgary Flames.
+Playing the sixth-seeded Los Angeles Kings in the opening round of the 2010 playoffs, Bieksa scored his first career playoff goal in the series' sixth and deciding game.
 His goal against Kings goaltender Jonathan Quick tied the score at 2–2 in the third period, en route to a 4–2 Canucks win.
-The Canucks were then eliminated by the Chicago Blackhawks the following round for the second consecutive year.
-Bieksa finished the playoffs with three goals and eight points in 12 games to lead team defencemen in scoring.
+The Canucks were then eliminated by the Chicago Blackhawks the following round in six games for the second consecutive year.
+Bieksa finished the playoffs with three goals and eight points in all 12 games to lead team defencemen in scoring.